scloud19/SECipedia/tls_ssl_pki/cryptography_tutorials_tls_deep_dive.md

           To keep track of the number of records sent by the other side Is part of the defense against replay attacks

-  CURRENTLY AT
-    SUBPROTOCOLS
-      ADD IN ALL HANDSHAKE NOTES, ONCE FINISHED